 At home and abroad, we play a vital role in promoting Ireland’s economic and trading interests, our cultural profile and our reputation internationally.

-We are committed to promoting Ireland as a place to do business, to study and to visit, and our Embassy network plays a key role in this work.
-Ireland maintains diplomatic relations with 178 states and keeps a network of 80 overseas offices.
-With coordination and support from headquarters in Dublin, our Embassies’ teams work to:
+We are committed to promoting Ireland as a place to do business, to study and to visit – and to defending Irish interests and promoting our values.
+Together with our Team Ireland partners (including the IDA, Enterprise Ireland, Tourism Ireland and Bord Bia), the Embassy network plays a key role in this work in locations around the world.
+Ireland has a network of over 95 Embassies and Consulates.
+With support from DFA HQ, Embassies and Consulates work to:

 - Maintain and enhance our links with Irish communities abroad

 Trade missions are a valuable way of developing new and existing markets overseas for Irish businesses.
 This is particularly important given the value of exports to our economy.
-We work with the Department of Jobs, Enterprise and Innovation to support Enterprise Ireland’s programme of trade missions, 18 of which took place in 2014.
-The Minister for Foreign Affairs and Trade and the Minister of State for Development, Trade Promotion and North-South Co-operation play important roles in supporting Irish companies by leading a number of these trade missions overseas.
+We work with a number of Government Departments, including the Department of Enterprise, Trade and Employment, and the Department of Agriculture, Food and the Marine to support a programme of trade missions.
+Each year, DFA also supports a full programme of incoming and outgoing high level political visits with strong economic, trade and promotional elements.